roblaing/erlang-webapp-howto/unit5/README.md

 <h2>Using Observer to View ETS tables</h2>

-One of the tools bundled with OTP is <a href="https://erlang.org/doc/apps/observer/users_guide.html">observer</a>
-which seems to be a relatively recent addition.
-The O'Reilly books on Erlang and OTP that I've been using to help me write these tutorials refer to <em>monitor</em> and <em>tv</em> (short for table viewer) which have been removed from newer versions and replaced with observer.

-To use observer, run `rebar3 shell` in your project root directory, which takes you to the erl command line after loading the application.
-I found I needed to hit enter to get to a `1>` command line.

-At the command line, enter `observer:start().` which should launch a GUI app on your desktop.
-It has a bewildering choice of tabs and menus.
+Erlang's Observer tool which I introduced in <a href="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit2#observer">
+Unit 2</a> has a tab <em>Table View</em> which looks something like this:

 ![Observer Window](observer.png)

-To view what's in the <em>weather_table</em>, click on the <em>Table Viewer</em>.
-I found
-<em>weather_table</em> at the bottom of a long list I had to scroll down, partly because of the 10 <em>pgo_pool</em> ETS tables
-created when I left the default number of PostgreSQL pools started by pgo.
+I found <em>weather_table</em> at the bottom of a long list I had to scroll down, partly because of the 10 <em>pgo_pool</em> ETS tables created when I left the default number of PostgreSQL pools started by pgo.

 Double clicking on the <em>weather_table</em> will cause a window to pop up showing the contents of the ETS table
 <em>spreadsheet</em> style.
 Observer even lets you edit the content of the table as if it was a spreadsheet.

 ![weather_table](weather_table.png)

-Observer provides a lot of information helpful for debugging and optimising, which I hope to become more familiar with in due course.

 <h2>The handler</h2>